dfisher95350/dfisher95350.github.io/experience/tldr.md

 - I dabble in C++, Go, and Rust.
 Way back I did Perl professionally.

 ### Data

+The catch-phrase, "data-driven", has never been more relevant as the present.
+It's been a staple of my career, and the aspect of software product development I care most about.

 - SQL-compliant databases, since 1998.
 MySQL, PostgreSQL, Oracle, Microsoft SQL Server, IBM Db2, IBM Informix, etc.
 - [Document stores](https://en.wikipedia.org/wiki/Document-oriented_database) (particularly